Verity Asset Management Inc. Sells 755 Shares of Emerson Electric Co. (NYSE:EMR)

-Verity Asset Management Inc. lowered its holdings in shares of Emerson Electric Co.
-(NYSE:EMR) by 8.2% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 8,424 shares of the industrial products company’s stock after selling 755 shares during the period.
-Verity Asset Management Inc.’s holdings in Emerson Electric were worth $760,000 at the end of the most recent reporting period.
+Verity Asset Management Inc. lessened its stake in shares of Emerson Electric Co.
+(NYSE:EMR) by 8.2% during the first quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 8,424 shares of the industrial products company’s stock after selling 755 shares during the quarter.
+Verity Asset Management Inc.’s holdings in Emerson Electric were worth $760,000 as of its most recent SEC filing.

-A number of other large investors have also bought and sold shares of EMR.
-Simon Quick Advisors LLC boosted its stake in Emerson Electric by 66.8% during the first quarter.
-Simon Quick Advisors LLC now owns 312 shares of the industrial products company’s stock worth $28,000 after acquiring an additional 125 shares in the last quarter.
-IronBridge Private Wealth LLC bought a new stake in Emerson Electric during the fourth quarter worth about $29,000.
-Certified Advisory Corp bought a new stake in Emerson Electric during the first quarter worth about $35,000.
-Goodwin Investment Advisory bought a new stake in Emerson Electric during the first quarter worth about $38,000.
-Finally, Oder Investment Management LLC bought a new stake in Emerson Electric during the fourth quarter worth about $39,000.
-72.66% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors also recently bought and sold shares of the company.
+Simon Quick Advisors LLC lifted its holdings in shares of Emerson Electric by 66.8% during the first quarter.
+Simon Quick Advisors LLC now owns 312 shares of the industrial products company’s stock worth $28,000 after purchasing an additional 125 shares during the period.
+IronBridge Private Wealth LLC acquired a new position in shares of Emerson Electric during the fourth quarter worth $29,000.
+Certified Advisory Corp acquired a new position in shares of Emerson Electric during the first quarter worth $35,000.
+Goodwin Investment Advisory acquired a new position in shares of Emerson Electric during the first quarter worth $38,000.
+Finally, Oder Investment Management LLC acquired a new position in shares of Emerson Electric during the fourth quarter worth $39,000.
+72.66% of the stock is currently owned by hedge funds and other institutional investors.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 10th.
-Stockholders of record on Friday, May 14th will be paid a $0.505 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, June 10th.
+Stockholders of record on Friday, May 14th will be given a dividend of $0.505 per share.
+This represents a $2.02 annualized dividend and a dividend yield of 2.11%.
 The ex-dividend date is Thursday, May 13th.
-This represents a $2.02 dividend on an annualized basis and a dividend yield of 2.11%.
-Emerson Electric’s dividend payout ratio (DPR) is presently 58.38%.
+Emerson Electric’s payout ratio is presently 58.38%.

-Several brokerages have recently issued reports on EMR.
-Credit Suisse Group upped their target price on shares of Emerson Electric from $101.00 to $103.00 and gave the stock an “outperform” rating in a research note on Thursday, May 6th.
-JPMorgan Chase & Co. upped their target price on shares of Emerson Electric from $85.00 to $95.00 and gave the stock an “overweight” rating in a research note on Thursday, February 4th.
-Barclays upped their target price on shares of Emerson Electric from $80.00 to $85.00 and gave the stock an “equal weight” rating in a research note on Tuesday, April 13th.
-Citigroup upped their target price on shares of Emerson Electric from $94.00 to $98.00 in a research note on Wednesday, February 3rd.
-Finally, Morgan Stanley upped their target price on shares of Emerson Electric from $90.00 to $97.00 and gave the stock an “equal weight” rating in a research note on Thursday, May 6th.
-Three investment analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-The company presently has a consensus rating of “Buy” and a consensus price target of $91.00.
+A number of equities analysts have recently commented on EMR shares.
+Morgan Stanley lifted their price target on shares of Emerson Electric from $90.00 to $97.00 and gave the stock an “equal weight” rating in a report on Thursday, May 6th.
+Zacks Investment Research lowered shares of Emerson Electric from a “buy” rating to a “hold” rating and set a $96.00 price target on the stock. in a report on Tuesday, April 6th.
+Credit Suisse Group boosted their target price on shares of Emerson Electric from $101.00 to $103.00 and gave the company an “outperform” rating in a report on Thursday, May 6th.
+JPMorgan Chase & Co. boosted their target price on shares of Emerson Electric from $85.00 to $95.00 and gave the company an “overweight” rating in a report on Thursday, February 4th.
+Finally, Citigroup boosted their target price on shares of Emerson Electric from $94.00 to $98.00 in a report on Wednesday, February 3rd.
+Three research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
+Emerson Electric has an average rating of “Buy” and a consensus target price of $91.00.

 Emerson Electric Co designs and manufactures technology and engineering products for industrial, commercial, and consumer markets worldwide.
 It operates through Automation Solutions and Commercial & Residential Solutions segments.
 The Automation Solutions segment offers measurement and analytical instrumentation, industrial valves and equipment, and process control software and systems.